venkat-mvs/FastApi-QrApp/README.md

   > cd API
   > python main.py
   ```
-> Any suggestions/contributions is accepted
+> Any suggestions/contributions is accepted.
+Create PRs for Contributions